 Teramind is the best employee monitoring software for insider threat management.

-While this intense level of detail may feel overly invasive for productivity management and enforcing acceptable use policies, it is useful for military personnel and other highly regulated environments where insiders need to be carefully monitored for indicators of compromise.
+While this intense level of detail may feel overly invasive for what is needed to track productivity and enforce acceptable use policies, it is useful for the military and other highly regulated environments where insiders need to be carefully monitored for indicators of compromise.
 For these environments Teramind may be one of the best monitoring software solutions.

-Teramind includes rules-based alerts with regular expression support.
-This allows administrators to define granular parameters for when they are alerted of user activity, making it easier to detect a potential data breach or insider threat.
+Teramind allows you to set behavior rules with regular expressions.
+This allows the IT team to define granular parameters for when they are alerted of user activity, making it easier to detect a potential data breach or insider threat.

 |Starter||$10 USD||$5 USD|

 |DLP||$25 USD||$12.50 USD|

 Teramind has 3 different pricing tiers – Teramind Starter, Teramind UAM, and Teramind DLP.
 Each tier adds additional functionality; starter offers basic monitoring, UAM offers more granular monitoring, and DLP adds content discovery and data fingerprinting features.

 The cost of each tier depends on whether you opt to store data on Teramind’s cloud servers or host the solution on-premises.